Optimal control of the Fokker-Planck equation under state constraints in the Wasserstein space: Introduction

-where the controller controls their drift $\alpha_t$ starting from a random position $X_0$ such that $\mathcal{L}(X_0) = m_0$ and under the constraint that $\Psi (\mathcal{L}(X_t)) \leq 0 $ for all $t \in [0,T]$.
-In this context, it is well-known that $\mathcal{L}(X_t)$ solves Equation \eqref{FPEintro2021} in the sense of distributions and therefore the stochastic control problem reduces to a problem of optimal control of the Fokker-Planck equation (see \cite{Daudin2020} and the references therein).
-Stochastic optimal control problems with constraints on the probability distribution of the output have raised some interest in the past few years in connection with quantile hedging in \cite{Follmer1999}, stochastic target problems with \cite{Bouchard2009,Bouchard2010} and stochastic control problems with expectation constraints -see \cite{Chow2020,Guo2020,Guo2019,Pfeiffer2020,Pfeiffer2020a} - to name a few.
+over solutions of the stochastic differential equation $\displaystyle dX_t = \alpha_t dt + \sqrt{2}dB_t, $ where the controller starts from a random position $X_0$ with law $\mathcal{L}(X_0) = m_0$ and controls their drift $\alpha_t$ under the constraint $\Psi (\mathcal{L}(X_t)) \leq 0 $ for all $t \in [0,T]$.
+In this context, it is well-known that $\mathcal{L}(X_t)$, the law of $X_t$, solves Equation \eqref{FPEintro2021} in the sense of distributions and therefore the stochastic control problem reduces to a problem of optimal control of the Fokker-Planck equation (see \cite{Daudin2020} and the references therein).
+Stochastic optimal control problems with constraints on the probability distribution of the output have raised some interest in the past few years in connection with quantile hedging in \cite{Follmer1999}, stochastic target problems with \cite{Bouchard2009,Bouchard2010} and stochastic control problems with expectation constraints -see \cite{Chow2020,Guo2022,Guo2019,Pfeiffer2020,Pfeiffer2020a} - to name a few.
+This problem was recently addressed in \cite{Frankowska2019} where the authors give first and second order necessary optimality conditions for stochastic control problems with state constraints in expectation form.

+Our second motivation for studying constraints in law is that they arise, at least formally, as limit of symmetric, almost-sure constraints for stochastic control problems involving a large number of agents.
+The pre-limit problem would take the form